steveloughran/formality/styleguide/styleguide.md

 ## Introduction

 Apache Hadoop is one of the most complicated open source projects being developed.
-Its code is nothing compared to the scale of the Linux Kernel and device drivers, yet it has some of the same characteristics: a filesystem API and implementations(s) (HDFS), a scheduler for executing work along with a means of submitting work to it (YARN), programs to process data on it (MAPREDUCE, Tez), databases (Apache HBase, Apache Accumulo) and management and monitoring tools, both open source and closed).
+Its code is nothing compared to the scale of the Linux Kernel and device drivers, yet it has some of the same characteristics: a filesystem API and implementations(s) (HDFS), a scheduler for executing work along with a means of submitting work to it (YARN), programs to process data on it (MAPREDUCE, Apache Tez), databases (Apache HBase, Apache Accumulo) and management and monitoring tools, both open source and closed).

 Where it is complicated is that it is designed to run across hundreds to thousands of individual servers, to store tens of petabytes of data, and to execute those scheduled programs in the face of failures of those servers.